6 Ways to Dine Out on a Dime

 Lettuce Entertain You, a frequent dining club, gives diners a $10 dining reward card every time they rack up 140 points worth of food and beverages (or save up points for bigger rewards) at more than 70 participating restaurants in select states.

 3. Stay informed about deals.
 Flip through local newspapers or penny-saver ads and tear out regional deals and coupons—especially when you’re vacationing or in an unfamiliar locale.
 Check Valpak, too.

 Finally, be sure you’re registered for NEA’s Click & Save program.
 You’ll never miss another discount food offer, thanks to its email reminders.

 4. Use smartphone apps.
 LocalEats doles out mobile coupons in more than 50 U.S. cities, and ScoutMob offers online and app-only deals at local restaurants in seelct cities, saving you at least 50% on your next meal.
 Some apps with location-based services, such as Yelp and FourSquare, unlock deals when you check in while dining out.

 5. Make a reservation.
 Just reserving a table via free online-booking agent OpenTable helps you save.
 Every standard reservation made garners 100 points, and for every 2,000 points earned, a $20 OpenTable Dining Cheque is awarded.
-(Get 1,000 bonus points if you and a dining partner are willing to eat during specific time frames.)

 6. Share your opinions.
 Providing feedback can reap rewards when you fill out restaurant surveys with iDine.
 After eating at participating restaurants and answering a few questions about the experience, you’ll earn back a percentage of your bill and rack up points for future dining excursions.